hpc/charliecloud/doc/ch-image.rst

   :code:`--no-xattrs`
     Enforce default handling of xattrs, i.e. do not save them in the build cache or restore them on rebuild.
-Used to override the :code:`CH_XATTRS` environment variable.
+This is the default, but the option is provided to override the :code:`$CH_XATTRS` environment variable.

   :code:`--password-many`
     Re-prompt the user every time a registry password is needed.